Tamirs2702/BItorzo-Bitcoin-Wallet/index.md

 - HD enabled - wallet never reuse addresses (BIP32, BIP44) to keep your privacy safe.
 - Dynamic transaction fees (recommended for a reasonable confirmation time).
 - Easily Send / Receive by scanning QR code (for non-contacts or non-Bitorzo users).
-- Keep track of senders/receivers identities (from your contacts).
+- Keep track of senders/receivers identities (from your contacts)

-### More Features

-- Send Bitcoin Fast & Securely to your contacts
-- Recieve Bitcoin Use QR or Share address

-### Contact us

 ### Support or Contact